NotePlan/plugins/jgclark.MOCs/README.md

-# 🕸 Map of Contents plugin
+# 🕸 Maps of Content plugin

-This plugin currently has a single command.

-## `/make MOC`
+This will be particularly of interest to Zettelkasten/PKM fans, who are used to the idea of 'Maps of Content' (MOC) to be a contents page into a topic.
-This command runs iteratively, asking the user for search term(s) to look for across all notes.
-It then creates (or updates) the specified note, inserting `[[note links]]` to all notes it finds.
+This has a single command (/make MOC) that runs iteratively, asking the user for search term(s) to look for across all notes.
+It then creates (or updates) the specified note, inserting `[[note links]]` to all notes it finds with those search term(s).
 These are inserted in order of most to least recently updated.

+_This is a first release, and feedback is very welcome._

 ## Configuration
 Click the gear button on the 'MOCs' line in the Plugin Preferences panel to configure this plugin.
 Each setting has an explanation.